 Let’s start with each of you telling me a bit about yourself.

 Corie: I am forty-five and have five kids, including Caitlyn, my oldest.
 I’ve been interested in the medical field for quite a while, but I started by studying criminal justice.
 I received my GED and a scholarship to attend Mt.
 Hood Community College.
-I did criminal justice studies there until I decided that I didn’t want someone knocking on my door telling my kids that I wasn’t coming home because I died at work.
-I changed my focus and went on to study medical billing and coding, and then massage therapy.
-I even opened my own massage therapy business.
+Completed criminal justice studies there until I decided that I didn’t want someone knocking on my door telling my kids that I wasn’t coming home because I died at work.
+I changed my focus and went on to study medical billing and coding, and then massage therapy and even opened my own massage therapy business.
 I did that until 2009 when I needed to shut down my business and focus on being a stay-at-home mom.
 Once my kids were grown, I thought it was time to return to school and get into something new.
 I took a look at Carrington College and decided on the Pharmacy Technology program.
 I wrapped up my externship on September 14th and graduated on October 6th.
 Now I’m working on my Associates in Health Studies through Carrington College.

 Caitlyn: I am twenty-seven years old and was naturally drawn to the show The Crocodile Hunter when I was growing up.
 It was the first thing that inspired me to want to work with animals.
 I grew up and did security jobs along the way, but working with animals was always my goal.
-I started the Veterinary Assisting program in 2017, but I had family issues that I needed to deal with then, so I dropped out.
+So I started the Veterinary Assisting program in 2017, but I had family issues that I needed to deal with then, so I dropped out.
 I was able to go back to Carrington College this time and finish.
 My program ended six weeks before my mom’s.

 What motivated you to choose Carrington College?